alxlit/coffeescript-php/README.md

 We're porting the **stable** branch (CoffeeScript 1.1.1).

 To rebuild the parser run `php make.php`.
-Running tests is easy, just put the project directory into /srv/http (or whatever location you're running your local server from) and navigate to http://localhost/coffeescript-php/test/.
+Running tests is easy, just drop the entire folder into localhost and go to coffeescript-php/test/.

-You'll need to have short tags enabled (sorry).